wsydney76/kirby4-tutorial/README.md

 A lot.

-For now, this does not handle responsive images.
-Needs more in-depth knowledge of Kirby's image handling, so skipped this for now instead of doing it wrong.
+For now, there is only a PoC level handling of responsive images.
+Needs more in-depth knowledge of Kirby's image handling.